John E. Fogarty: Awards and honors

 John Fogarty was awarded distinguished service citations by many national health organizations, veterans groups, educational associations and business chambers.
 He was appointed by the President of the United States as Congressional Advisor to the U.S. Delegation to the World Health Assembly on seven different occasions, and was honored by the Italian Government by a decree from the President conferring the title "Commedatore al Merito della Repubblica Italiana."
 Mr. Fogarty was named by a leading national magazine as one of the Ten Outstanding Members of Congress who have done most for the youth of our country.
 Another publication, Parents Magazine, awarded him its National Distinguished Service Medal for his work on behalf of children.
 In articles, MEDICAL WORLD NEWS has referred to Mr. Fogarty as "Health Spokesman in the House" – SCIENCE Magazine said of his work in the field of medicine – "Fogarty has an incredible ability .. to get things moving." .. and in a later article refers to "..
 Fogarty's deep, undiscriminating humanitarian impulse." – Newsweek magazine referred to him as "Mr. Public Health" and Modern Medicine called him "one of the most influential and knowledgeable men in the nation's health affairs."
 Throughout his Rhode Island district, Fogarty was widely known as "Everybody's Congressman."

 In 1959, Fogarty received the national Albert Lasker Award for championing the advancement of medical research and public health.
 The $5,000 honorarium which accompanied the award was donated by Mr. Fogarty to the then Rhode Island Parents Council for Mentally Retarded Children.
-When Mr. Fogarty was designated as a winner of the Leadership Award by the Kennedy Foundation given to the public official whose activities have awakened the public conscience or led to increased community effort on behalf of the mentally retarded, the Congressman donated the $8,000 honorarium which accompanied the award to the John E. Fogarty Foundation, a charitable and educational organization which encourages medical and educational research and fosters rehabilitation of the mentally retarded.
+When Mr. Fogarty was designated as a winner of the Leadership Award by the Kennedy Foundation given to the public official whose activities have awakened the public conscience or led to increased community effort on behalf of the intellectually disabled, the Congressman donated the $8,000 honorarium which accompanied the award to the John E. Fogarty Foundation, a charitable and educational organization which encourages medical and educational research and fosters rehabilitation of the intellectually disabled.
 Today, the John E. Fogarty Foundation for Persons with Intellectual and Developmental Disabilities is chaired by Mr. Fogarty's daughter, Mary Fogarty McAndrew.
 It has raised millions of dollars and provides grants annually to organizations and institutions in Rhode Island that enhance the lives of individuals with intellectual and developmental disabilities.

 On July 10, 1966, he was awarded American Library Association Honorary Membership by the American Library Association.